roger-creus/AutoRAG-tutorial/README.md

 The goal of the tutorial is to answer the following questions:

-- What is the exact value of epsilon hyperparameter used in the original DQN paper?
+- What is the exact value of epsilon used during evaluation for the epislon-greedy policy in the DQN algorithm?
-...
+- How many games did the DQN network outperform all previous RL algorithms on out of the seven games attempted?
+- What is SOFE?

 # Uninstall